yangliu1333/DeliveryApp/docs/APIDoc.md

 2. set a historical menu to be the current menu
 3. list historical menus with restaurant id
 4. delete a menu with their id
-5. builk upload menus (for testing)
+5. bulk upload menus (for testing)

 ## Pending Services